 When Harry and Ron, on their first day, indeed, were caught trying to force open a door to a forbidden corridor, caretaker Argus Filch threatened to lock them in a dungeon.
 Well, who’d have thought it: bashful old Prof Quirrell just happened to be in that same part of the building to save the day.
 Clearly not snooping on them.
 Oh no.

-One week before exams, Harry earwigs on Quirrell sobbing, ‘No – no – not again, please… All right – all right…’ And fair enough, unable to actually see anything, Potter assumes it’s Snape delivering a stern dressing-down, as we’d seen a couple of times in the book up to this point.
+One week before exams, Harry earwigs on Quirrell sobbing, ‘No – no – not again, please… All right – all right…’ And fair enough, unable to actually see anything, Harry assumes it’s Snape delivering a stern dressing-down, as we’d seen a couple of times in the book up to this point.

 But in terms of literary devices... if you don’t actually ‘see’ what’s happening, then there’s more going on than meets the eye.
 Or ear.
 Or whatever.

-In the dream, young Potter is wearing that purple turban.
+In the dream, young Harry is wearing that purple turban.
 It talks to him, telling him in no uncertain terms to transfer to Slytherin as it was his ‘destiny’.
 Bit of a giveaway there.